-Show at A those tax losses that were transferred at consolidation because the continuity of ownership and control tests were satisfied for the ownership test period - that is, from the start of the year when the loss was incurred until immediately after the joining time.
-See sections 165-12, 165-15 and 707-120 of ITAA 1997.
+Show at A those net capital losses that were transferred at consolidation because the continuity of ownership and control tests were satisfied for the ownership test period - that is, from the start of the year when the net capital loss was made until immediately after the joining time.
+See sections 165-12, 165-15 and 707-120 of the ITAA 1997.